 2. Selective Disclosure

-Generally, kids from poly families do not have much challenge controlling that information or distracting their peers from inconvenient questions.
+Generally, kids from polyam families do not have much challenge controlling that information or distracting their peers from inconvenient questions.
 When kids decide to talk to their peers about it, they tend to find friends who will be open to the idea of an unconventional family.
 Sometimes these friends come from single, divorced, or gay families and so already understand who it is like to be outside of the narrowly defined traditional family.
 At other times, the friend is simply open-minded and trustworthy, regardless of their family background.

 3. Meet Friends at the Mall

 Younger kids generally don’t have to explain their families to their friends because the friends are no more aware of adult sexual dynamics than they are – the kids are focused on the snacks and games, and the adults exist only as delivery mechanisms for said food and fun.
-Tweens and especially teens are much more aware of adult relationships, and sometimes these older kids in poly families did not feel like explaining their mom’s girlfriend.
+Tweens and especially teens are much more aware of adult relationships, and sometimes these older kids in polyam families did not feel like explaining their mom’s girlfriend.
 In order to sidestep the entire issue of who is that person, these older kids would meet their friends in public spaces like the park or mall.
-If hanging out at home was in order, these kids would often go to their friends’ homes — unless and until it was worth disclosing the poly family status and bringing a friend to their own home.
+If hanging out at home was in order, these kids would often go to their friends’ homes — unless and until it was worth disclosing the polyam family status and bringing a friend to their own home.

 4. Negotiate Sleepover Supremacy